appgate/sdpctl/docs/sdpctl_appliance_resolve-name-status.md

 ## sdpctl appliance resolve-name-status

-Get the status of name resolution on a Gateway.
+Get the status of name resolution on a Gateway

 ### Synopsis

 Get the status of name resolution on a Gateway.
-It lists all the subscribed resource names from all the connected Clients and shows the resolution results.
+It lists all the subscribed resource names from all the connected Clients and shows the resolution results

 ```
 sdpctl appliance resolve-name-status [<appliance-id>] [flags]